Hotham Hall, Putney

-Hotham Hall, Putney (formerly St Mary's Hall) is a historic private house in Putney in the London Borough of Wandsworth.
+Hotham Hall (formerly St Mary's Hall) is a historic private house in Putney in the London Borough of Wandsworth.

 Location

-The building is at 1 Hotham Road Putney SW15 next to Hotham Primary School and on the corner with Gamlen road.
+The building is at 1 Hotham Road Putney SW15 next to Hotham Primary School and on the corner with Gamlen Road.

 Site history

 The site was part of the Pettiward Estate on the road was previously called "Hotham Villas Road", as there were several large houses built there.
 Sisters Emma Jessie Blanche and Elma Grace Miles inherited the land from their father Alfred Webb Miles on his death in 1903, they donated some of this land to St Mary's Church for the building of a Hall in 1911.